krokosik/last_snow/README.md

 #### SSH

 In case something goes wrong and you need to access the Raspberry Pi directly, you can do so via SSH.
 Open your terminal and execute: `ssh last_snow@last-snow.local` and type in the same password as for the shared network folder.
 You now have access to the Raspberry Pi command line.
 To kill the main program, execute `lsk`.
 To update it, execute `lsu`.
 To restart the Raspberry Pi, execute `sudo reboot`.
 The CSV files are located inside `~/Public`.
+There are also logs in `~/.config/last-snow/logs/last-snow.log`, which you can read using `cat ~/.config/last-snow/logs/last-snow.log`.
+Alternatively you can run `lsk` and run the program from SSH using `DISPLAY=:0 last-snow`.

 #### Updating

 In case something needs updating, let me know in detail what the issue is and I will update the package version.
-It will be then automatically built in the cloud and the Raspberry Pi will download it on the next startup.
-If you need to update immediately, you can do so via SSH, see above.
+It will be then automatically built in the cloud and you need to update with `lsu`.
+You can do so via SSH, see above.